 According to data shared by Frost&Sullivan, the number of telehealth visits grew by 50% in the UK alone in the first months of 2020 and the number in the US will grow by 64.3% by the end of the year.

 The sector is growing rapidly in the pandemic, but its overall adoption rate in most of the countries has been slow, with only 17% of UK-based doctors using the solutions in 2019 (Frost&Sullivan, 2020).
-It seems like the biggest usage of telehealth solutions has been observed in places where access to traditional medicine is limited, so it’s been an add on rather than the alternative to on-site visits.
+It seems like the biggest usage of telehealth solutions has been observed in places where access to traditional medicine is limited, so it’s been an add-on rather than an alternative to on-site visits.

 It’s also clear that telemedicine will never be able to replace traditional medicine, but a growing list of tools such as heart rate and temperature monitoring devices and surgical robots that are now widely used for remote procedures, give us a glimpse into what the future of the health industry may look like.
 As do the self-assessment tools that can be crucial for early detection of any disease, including Covid-19.